insin/comments-owl-for-hacker-news/README.md

 ![](icons/thumbnail.gif)

-A browser extension which draws the rest of the friendly owl for Hacker News comment threads to make them actually followable over time, by automatically highlighting new comments, showing which items have new comments, blocking users, and various other UX tweaks.
+A browser extension which draws the rest of the friendly owl for Hacker News comment threads to make them actually followable over time, by automatically highlighting new comments, showing which items have new comments, muting users, and various other UX tweaks.

 * [Install Chrome Extension](https://chrome.google.com/webstore/detail/hn-comments-owl/kpoggabejgbenjahggloahnnaolmfock)
 * [Install Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/hn-comments-owl/)